Solving The 'Wage Puzzle': Why Aren't Paychecks Growing?

 "It really hurt us; we were desperate," he says.

 Like others in the industry, Rose has had to hike his salaries as much as 50 percent over the last decade.
 But on top of that, his company recently started offering a 3 percent match on retirement plans, and covering all health care costs.
 It also increased vacation time and eliminated overnight shifts.
-A dozen years ago, when he started the company, Rose says "we didn't do any of that stuff, especially with the retirement and health care."
+A dozen years ago, when he started the company, Rose says, "we didn't do any of that stuff, especially with the retirement and health care."

 Even so, Rose says he still spends a lot of time trying to fill open positions and recruiting apprentices to train.